-Generally two lines of your credit history are enough to determine your eligibility for FHA loans.
-Individuals with no credit history or insufficient credit report may apply using substitute and relevant reports.
+Generally, two lines of your credit history are enough to determine your eligibility for FHA loans.
+Individuals with no credit history or insufficient credit report may apply using a substitute and relevant reports.

 People who are currently on Chapter 7 Bankruptcy cannot apply for FHA-insured loans.
 The minimum period you have to wait after the date of discharge of the Chapter 7 or 13 Bankruptcy can vary from lender to lender, but is generally 24-48 months.
 You will be required to make your case that you are able to qualify financially with improving credit and job stability.